swamichandra/dadloop/README.md

 **A job that spans sessions.** Ask for 78 degrees in July.
 Governance denies it, and the blocked attempt is filed anyway.
 Come back tomorrow, ask about something else, and it surfaces unprompted.
 Nothing that matters in domain work finishes in one sitting.

 **Being overruled.** *"Can we just get the nice grill?
 It's like $400."* Dad does not get the final word.
 The spend cap runs before the tool executes, so the call is rewritten on the way out no matter what he intended.

+## What's new

+**A launch screen you can start from.** dadloop opens on a landing page rather than an empty canvas — wordmark, headline, and a sample turn showing a real constraint being reconciled.
+The prompt on it is live: type the first thing you want worked out, press Enter, and it carries into the work surface and runs.
+Escape skips it; `DADLOOP_NO_LAUNCH=1` turns it off.

+**Every reply says what it did.** Dad's answer now carries an `ACTION TAKEN` line above it — checks run, skills assembled, and any call Mom blocked or rewrote.
+His reply says what he concluded; this says what the harness actually did on your behalf, which for something that can spend money and set the thermostat deserves its own line.

+**The rail keeps score across sessions.** Two new panels: **Accomplishments** — calls settled, lessons learned, problems carried forward — and **Top skills**, a ranked bar chart of which playbooks this household actually reaches for.
+Skill loads are now written to disk, so the ranking describes months of use rather than the last ten minutes.

+**Redesigned work surface.** New warm near-black palette with one coral accent and muted semantic colors — olive for what went right, gold for skills assembling and for Mom holding a call, rust reserved for real trouble.
+Tool calls now read as a tight rail of single lines (`✓ Checking the budget · amount=40 · 210ms`) instead of stacked cards, so a seven-tool turn scans in one glance.
+New title bar, live status line, an active-step highlight in the plan panel, and a governance-hold modal for held actions.
+The shell is framed by default; `DADLOOP_SHELL=full` runs edge to edge.

+**Dad knows where and when he is.** He has a name, a home city, and the actual date and time, injected every turn.
+"What's playing tonight" and "is it warm enough Saturday" now resolve against a real clock and a real place instead of being deflected to "check your local listings."

+**Real weather and real search.** `check_weather` hits the live web rather than a mocked constant, defaulting to home and accepting any location. `web_search` passes the current date and city into the lookup, so time-sensitive questions — showtimes, hours, events, prices — come back with actual specifics.

+**Tighter replies.** Two new voice rules: don't narrate tool calls the canvas already shows, and be specific where it counts ("a tank from the neighbor before six" beats "sort out the propane").
+The reply cap moved to five sentences so a complete thought isn't clipped mid-argument.

+**Runs on any Textual version.** Theme tokens are substituted into the stylesheet before Textual parses it, fixing an `undefined variable` crash on older releases.
+A regression test now fails if a token ever leaks.

 ## Documentation